kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

  Id

-11) For the sleep_day_merged data, we will take average of all integer values by ID:
+### Step 11 - Using sleep_day_merged data, took average of all integer values by ID:

 SELECT
  Id,